nextcloud/integration_watsonx/README.md

 * Support for agency features (i.e. IBM watsonx as chat with tools provider)
 * Support for additional models without complete API functionality (see: https://www.ibm.com/watsonx/developer/get-started/models/)
-* Support for IBM Cloud Pak for Data Platform API
-  (for identity management on self-hosted instances)
 * Support for more than 100 models deployed in IBM watsonx.ai
 * Ability to select an IBM Cloud location from a dropdown list (as a workaround, enter the location's API URL manually)